Wednesday 16 September, 6:30pm

 “I had some beautiful and hilarious conversations with people from all over the world about their experiences of lockdown.
 I realised how romantic so many of us are.
 How funny and silly and poetic we all have the ability to remain during abrupt change.”

-Join us for an online talk and Q&A with the landscape artist Kurt Jackson during the week his new exhibition ‘Time & Tide: the Port Quin Paintings’ opens on our website.
+Online talk and Q&A with the landscape artist Kurt Jackson during the week his new exhibition ‘Time & Tide: the Port Quin Paintings’ opened on our website.

 The show consists of a series of 25 paintings positioned on a tideline, a point on the coast to engage with the idea of this shifting transient marker.
 For this collection Kurt chose Port Quin as his inspiration, a North Cornish cove he has known since childhood.